SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 ### Requirements

-- Install [Visual Studio 2017](https://www.visualstudio.com/downloads/) with these workloads:
+- Install [Visual Studio 2017 or 2019](https://www.visualstudio.com/downloads/) with these workloads:
     - ASP.NET and web development
     - .NET desktop development
 	- .NET Core 2.1 SDK
 - Create an account on the [Developer Portal](https://developers.apprenticeships.sfa.bis.gov.uk/)
-	- Obtain External API Subscription Key and Base Address
+	- Obtain External API Subscription Key and Base Address to Sandbox Environment
 	- Can also be used to access the current Swagger Documentation

 ### Open the solution

-- Open the solution
 - Set SFA.DAS.AssessorService.ExternalApi.Client as the start-up project
 - Update the API Subscription Key and Base Address
 - Running the solution will launch the desktop application